 What makes us unique?

-Following the Forest schools ethos to support our children, which evolved from Scandinavian roots in the 80s, we aim to give children the freedom to explore their surrounding with our support.
+We Follow the Forest school ethos, and the EYFS Framework set out by the government, to support our children.
+Forest School evolved from Scandinavian roots in the 80s, we aim to give children the freedom to explore their surrounding with our support.
 We are based outdoors all year and believe the real world is the very best teacher.
 Nature really is the best classroom with never ending resources to use and learn from.
 We understand our responsibility in taking care of the environment and teach our children to take care of the world around them.

 The Learning Environment

 We are in the fantastic setting in a park in the Bury st Edmunds area, and what wonderful learning opportunities it has to offer; woods, meadows, a maze, ruins, lakes Stunning wildlife and much more.
-Our Base Camp is a secure area, which we use for the beginning and end of each session.
-We have indoor emergency facilities if needed.
+Our Base Camp is a secure well resourced area, which have as our main area during sessions.
+We have a fantastic shelter with a stove for the winter. we have areas for tools, crafts, loose parts, plus lots of mud and chances for them to enjoy what nature has to offer.

 A typical session.